 Fine Fabric Wash: Fine Silk and Wool Detergent from Heritage Park Laundry Essentials is the ultimate laundry soap for fine textiles such as silk and wool.
 It cleans gently and effectively without causing damage and maintains the integrity of silk, wool, linen, and other natural fibers.

 As we noted, you should not use harsh stain removers, brighteners, or fabric softeners.
 You can pre-treat stains with fabric wash prior to laundering.
-Feel free to contact us with any questions you have regarding caring for your silk items; we are here to help!
+Looking to purchase your first silk pillowcase?When shopping for real silk pillowcases beware of these 10 things!
+Feel free tocontact us with any questions you have regarding caring for your silk items; we are here to help!